MIC-DKFZ/nnUNet/readme.md

     pip install --upgrade git+https://github.com/FabianIsensee/hiddenlayer.git@more_plotted_details#egg=hiddenlayer
     ```

-Installing nnU-Net will add several new commands to your terminal.
+Installing nnU-Net will add new commands to your terminal.
 These commands are used to run the entire nnU-Net
 pipeline.
 You can execute them from any location on your system.
 All nnU-Net commands have the prefix `nnUNet_` for
 easy identification.